Girls Who Drive.

 This will help you take better control of your car and give you enough time to react to sudden obstructions.

-Additionally, it’s important to drive even slower in rain and at night to ensure your safety and the safety of others.
+It’s especially important to slow down in the rain and at night to ensure your safety and the safety of others.

 6. Practice Makes Perfect